bhaskarandmr/form/README.md

 # nextjs-contact-form-with-validations

-This is a simple contact form with validations in NextJs.
+This is a simple contact form with form validations in NextJs.

 > It 's a non-exhaustive contact form obviously...
 > ***